davazp/lector/doc/tutorial.md

 previous example, you saw how we were forced to nest our readers within other readers.
 This makes the code unnecessarily hard to read.

-In Javascript, promises improved this nested over callbacks, but it was still definitely a problem until the `async/await` syntax was introduced.
+In Javascript, promises came to improve the situation over callbacks, but they still required some nesting.
+It was still a problem until the `async/await` syntax was introduced.

 Unfortunately, the `async/await` syntax works only with promises, not with any monad, but there is a more general functionality that was